Why Small to Mid-size Nonprofits Are Turning to Fractional Fundraising

 How Much Does It Cost to Hire a Fundraiser?

 Sarah’s story isn’t unique.
-Many nonprofits make the mistake of hiring someone passionate about the mission, assuming they’ll “figure out” the fundraising.
+Many nonprofits believe if they hire someone passionate about the mission, they’ll “figure out” the fundraising.
 But fundraising isn’t just about enthusiasm.
-It requires strategy, systems and processes, and—maybe most of all—consistency.
+It requires strategy, systems and processes, and, maybe most of all, consistency.

 Here’s what different options look like: